GrooveHacker/fnaf-irl/README.md

 4. Place your phone along with the flashlight in a spot inaccessible from the computer and closer to the door, such as on a table.<br>Make sure the `ATTACK` button is closer to the door than the `REPAIR` button.

-5. In the event of an error, you must leave the computer and push the `REPAIR` button on your phone to fix it.<br>The phone cannot be moved from its spot.
+5. In the event of an error, you must leave the computer and push the `REPAIR` button on your phone to fix it.

+- The phone cannot be moved from its spot.

-6. In the event that something *desirable* has entered the room, you may shine the flashlight in its eyes at any time to make it leave.<br>Before returning to the computer, the flashlight must be returned to its spot next to your phone.
+6. In the event that something *desirable* has entered the room, you may shine the flashlight in its eyes at any time to make it leave.

+- Before returning to the computer, the flashlight must be returned to its spot next to your phone.

 ### Animatronic
 Your goal is to hit the `ATTACK` button on the guard's phone and jumpscare them.